Skip to main content

 studio ghibli theme park

-Tickets to Dondoko Forest and Hill of Youth costs 1,000 yen ($8) for adults and 500 yen ($4) for children on weekdays, weekends and holidays.
-Children under three years old receive free admission.
-In comparison, tickets to Tokyo Disneyland and Universal Studios Japan are priced at up to $80 per person.
-However, Ghibli Park is a smaller venue without big attractions and rides, as above.
+In comparison, tickets to Tokyo Disneyland and Universal Studios Japan cost up to $80 per person.
+However, Ghibli Park is a smaller venue without big attractions and rides.

 Share this